 Liability coverage limits vary by state

 Each state has insurance laws that set a minimum property damage liability limit.
-In some states, that limit is as low as $5,000—meaning if you live in one of those states and you’re in an accident with a driver who only has the state-minimum liability insurance, the most their insurance company will pay for your vehicle damages is $5,000.
+In some states, that limit is as low as $5,000 — meaning if you’re in an accident with a driver who only has the state-minimum liability insurance, the most their insurance company will pay for your vehicle damages is $5,000.

 Medical bills

-In many states, bodily injury liability is also a standard insurance coverage.
-In those states, an at-fault driver’s insurance will pay for medical bills resulting from an accident, including doctor and hospital fees, pain and suffering, and lost wages if you miss work for your injuries.
+In many states, bodily injury liability is also a standard insurance coverage — meaning an at-fault driver’s insurance will pay for medical bills resulting from an accident, including doctor and hospital fees, pain and suffering, and lost wages if you miss work for your injuries.

 The state liability limits for bodily injury are set on a per person and per accident basis.
-This means that while the insurance company will pay up to a set amount for all of the injuries caused in a single accident, each individual involved in the accident will only be eligible to collect a certain amount under a bodily injury liability claim.
+So while the insurance company will pay up to a set amount for all of the injuries caused in a single accident, each individual involved in the accident will only be eligible to collect a certain amount under a bodily injury liability claim.

 Some states limit bodily injury claims

-In no-fault states, drivers are required to carry coverage—personal injury protection, or PIP—that will pay for their own injuries after a car insurance, regardless of who was at fault.
+In no-fault states, drivers are required to carry coverage called personal injury protection, or PIP, that will pay for their own injuries after an accident, regardless of who was at fault.
 In those states, you may only be able to sue the other driver (or their insurance company) for medical bills if the accident resulted in very serious injuries or fatalities.

 Rental car

 In some cases, the other driver’s insurance company will pay to arrange alternate transportation for you while your vehicle is in the shop for accident-related claims.
-However, this may vary by the provider, so you may need to double-check when you file your claim.
+However, this may vary by the provider, so double-check when you file your claim.

-If the other company does not reimburse you for a rental car but you’ve purchased rental reimbursement coverage, your own insurance will cover your rental.
+If the other company does not reimburse you for a rental car but you’ve purchased rental reimbursement coverage, your own insurance will cover the rental.

 In some cases, it may be better to file under your own insurance

-You may want to avoid filing a claim with your own insurance company because you don’t want your insurance rates to go up, but a not-at-fault accident claim won’t always increase your rates—and there are situations where going with your own insurance company can get you a better payout.
+You may want to avoid filing a claim with your own insurance company because you don’t want your insurance rates to go up, but a not-at-fault accident claim won’t always increase your rates — and there are situations where going with your own insurance company can actually get you a better payout.

-• If the other driver is underinsured: If the driver’s coverage limits are too low to cover all of your damages, you may be able to file a bodily injury claim if you have uninsured/underinsured motorist coverage (UM/UIM) or a property damage claim if you have collision coverage.
+- If the other driver is underinsured: If the driver’s coverage limits are too low to cover all of your damages, you may be able to file a bodily injury claim if you have uninsured/underinsured motorist coverage (UM/UIM).
+If you have collision coverage, you can file a property damage claim.

-• If you want the process to be faster: Navigating the other driver’s insurance can sometimes be time-consuming, but filing a property damage claim under your own collision insurance will likely be faster.
-You will need to pay a deductible, but that may be reimbursed later by the other insurance company.
+- If you want the process to be faster: Navigating the other driver’s insurance can sometimes be time-consuming, but filing a property damage claim under your own collision insurance should be faster.
+You will likely need to pay your deductible, but that may be reimbursed later by the other insurance company.

 FAQ